courthub74/viking_arena_time_card/README.md

 ### Next thing

+\*Make the managerial calendar which displays all employees

-\*Make the Modals with entries inputs blue and add an edit pin to each
+\*~Make the Modals with entries inputs blue and add an edit pin to each~

-\*Center, add pipes and buttons to date entries
+\*~Center, add pipes and buttons to date entries~

 \*~Get the managers name in the header for the emp_list_page~